ferrous-systems/rust-exercises/exercise-book/src/iterators.md

 Think of iterators as lazy functions - they only carry out computation when a *consuming adapter* like `.collect()` is called, not the `.map()` itself.

+### Iterator chains workflow advice

+Start every iterator call on a new line, so that you can see closure arguments and type hints for the iterator at the end of the line clearly.

+When in doubt, write `.map(|x| x)` first to see what item types you get and decide on what iterator methods to use and what to do inside a closure based on that.

 ### Turbo fish syntax `::<>`

 Iterators sometimes struggle to figure out the types of all intermediate steps and need assistance.